usmanahmad11/usmanahmad11.github.io/publications.md

 In this section  find my [publications](/publications) and [talks](/talks).
 Also you can find more information in my <a href="https://scholar.google.com/citations?user=u06UNxwAAAAJ&hl=en" target="_blank">Google Academic</a> profile. **Each publication includes the indexed article, code and its poster and/or presentation**.
 If you want the article (or any other item) [write me an email](mailto:usmanahmad50@outlook.com?subject=[GitHub]%20Hello,%20Usman) or request it in my <a href="https://www.researchgate.net/profile/Usman-Ahmad-44?ev=hdr_xprf" target="_blank">ResearchGate</a>

+### 2024

+* January10, 2024: A Chapter with title **"Ch 2.
+The Advantages of Artificial Intelligence in Research "** is published in <a href="https://www.routledge.com/Next-Generation-AI-Language-Models-in-Research-Promising-Perspectives-and-Valid-Concerns/Qureshi-Jeon/p/book/9781032667935" target="_blank">Routledge, Taylor and Francis Group</a>

 ### 2023
 * September 25, 2023: A Chapter with title **"Ch 11.
 Cybersecurity Standards for AIoT Networks"** is published in <a href="https://www.routledge.com/Artificial-Intelligence-of-Things-AIoT-New-Standards-Technologies-and/Qureshi-Newe/p/book/9781032552996" target="_blank">Routledge, Taylor and Francis Group</a>